scala/docs.scala-lang/_overviews/core/futures.md

 to a new future `g`, and then returns a future which is completed once `g` is completed.

-Lets assume that we want to exchange US dollars for Swiss francs (CHF).
+Let's assume that we want to exchange US dollars for Swiss francs (CHF).
 We have to fetch quotes for both currencies, and then decide on buying based on both quotes.
 Here is an example of `flatMap` and `withFilter` usage within for-comprehensions: